 Please contact your Caucus Councilor and PCSA offices and provide a letter to the Secretary-Treasurer letting them know your situation.
 The Council will mostly likely issue an extension if your PCSA dues are current.
 All ACTIVE members are required to attend 1 meeting every 4 years.

 When do I receive my CME Credit Hours?
 How do I get a copy of a certificate?

-You will receive your certificate approximately 2-3 weeks following the Annual Meeting.
+You will receive your certificate approximately 3 weeks following the Annual Meeting close of CME records.
 If you are a member of the College, these credits will automatically be copied into the ACS database, where you can access your credits online.
 If you need a copy of your certificate, please contact us at PCSA@facs.org.

 What do I wear to the Meeting?
 Is there a black-tie event?

-Each Annual Meeting varies, so please check the website or registration brochure for details about the Presidents' Dinner.
-This event is often black-tie optional.
+Each Annual Meeting varies, so please check the website for details about the location and any special events.
+The Presidents' Dinner is often black-tie optional.
 During the Scientific Sessions, most PCSA members wear business casual.
-Be sure to bring appropriate clothing for the weather and activewear for the Golf, Tennis, and Fun Run events.
+Be sure to bring appropriate clothing for the weather and active wear for the Golf, Tennis, and Fun Run events.

 Where can I find more information about the Annual Meeting?

 Please reference the Annual Meetings drop down link for current and past programs.